-The Mental Health and Substance Abuse services specialty focuses primarily on preparing students for clinical social work practice with individuals, families and small groups.
-This specialty emphasizes advanced social work practice with populations who have interpersonal issues, psycho-social problems, and serious mental illness.
-Students are exposed to advanced social work practice approaches to include prevention, crisis intervention, brief problem solving, and treatment of mental disorders and substance abuse.
+The Mental Health service specialty focuses primarily on preparing students for clinical social work practice with individuals, families and small groups.
+This specialty emphasizes advanced social work practice with populations who have interpersonal issues, psychosocial problems, and serious mental illness.
+Students are exposed to advanced social work practice approaches to include prevention, crisis intervention, brief problem solving, and treatment of mental disorders.
 The prevalence of substance abuse is emphasized and assessment and intervention is addressed.
 Students gain knowledge about case management, advocacy, administration, self-help groups, and building community partnerships in rural and urban settings.
 Students are prepared to work in community mental health centers, residential facilities, rehabilitation programs, and in-patient psychiatric programs.